Meet the Author

 Chief Executive Officer

 Estrin has been named three times to Fortune Magazine's list of the 50 most powerful women in American business.
-She sits on the board of directors of The Walt Disney Company.
-She also served as a member of the board of FedEx Corporation from 1989 until 2010, Sun Microsystems from 1995 through 2003 and Rockwell Corporation from 1994 through 1998.
+She served on the boards of directors of The Walt Disney Company from 1998 until 2014, FedEx Corporation from 1989 until 2010, Sun Microsystems from 1995 through 2003 and Rockwell Corporation from 1994 through 1998.
 In addition, she sits on the advisory council of Stanford's School of Engineering.
 She holds a B.S. degree in math and computer science from UCLA, and an M.S. in electrical engineering from Stanford University.